LateNightKid/telegram-bot-for-outline-vpn/README.md

 ## Known issues

-If Outline server is down, the bot freezes for a minute after sending any request, until the timeout exception is thrown ``¯\_( ͡° ͜ʖ ͡°)_/¯`` Asynchronous calls to be made in the future.
+If Outline server is down, the bot hangs up for a minute after sending a request, until the timeout exception is thrown ``¯\_( ͡° ͜ʖ ͡°)_/¯`` Asynchronous calls to be made in the future.

 ## General Description

+Suppose, you're an admin of one or more Outine VPN servers.
+And suppose, you want to share keys with users, but don't want to be bothered by them every time they need a key.
-This system was made in order to automate the process of connecting users to the Outline server.
-Using this Telegram bot, a user can get a key and connect to the server without involvement of a server's admin.
-When the user creates a new key, the bot sends an API request to the Outline server and forwards server's answer with the key to the user.
+This project will help you.
+With this Telegram bot, a user can obtain a server key without your participation.

+This project consists of a Telegram bot which for interacting woth users, Outline API module for creating keys and a small monitoring bot for you to be aware of when somebody creates a key.
+When the user obtains a new key, the bot sends an API request to the Outline server, gets a new key and forwards the key to the user.
+At the same time you get a message from a monitoring bot that a new key has been created.
-In this system there is also a small separate bot (yeah, the second one), made for monitoring purpose (further in the text it is called **Monitor Bot**).
-It notifies the admin that a key was created, and sends some details, such as chat id, username, etc. These notifications are intended to keep the admin informed in case of uncontrolled key creation.

-## Commands and features
+## Features overview

 ### Using buttons

-There are two ways for user to communicate with the bot.
+There are two ways for the user to communicate with the bot.
 The simplest one is to use buttons.

-`New key` button creates a new key for the default server and sends it to the user.
+`New key` button creates a new key for the default server.
 User's @username in that case will be used as a name of the key.

-For more details about the default server settings, see [adding servers](#adding-servers).
+`Download Outline` button to get a list of download links for different devices.

 `Help` button sends some short help message.
-The message text can be changed in the `make_help_message` function, which is placed in `message_formatter.py`.
+You can change the message text in the `make_help_message` function, which is placed in `message_formatter.py`.

 ### Using text commands

 There are several text commands for advanced use.

--   `/newkey <server_id> <key_name>`, where `server_id` is an internal unique id of each server, `key_name` is a string with a name of the key.
+-   `/newkey <server_id> <key_name>`, where `server_id` is an internal unique id of each server, `key_name` is a string with the name for the key.
 -   `/help` to get help message.
--   `/status` for checking the status of the system.
+-   `/status` to check if the servers are up.
 With this command, the bot sends an HTTP request to each server, and forwards the HTTP response code to the admin's chat in Monitor Bot.
--   `/servers` shows available servers with its `server_id`, and a short description for each one.
+-   `/servers` to show available servers with its `server_id`, and a short description for each one.

 ## How to install & set up